 The easiest way to quickly earn a stash of Chase Ultimate Rewards points is from a handful of different Chase credit cards.
 Whether you’re looking for a personal or business credit card, there are plenty of options.

-First and foremost, there is the Chase Sapphire Preferred Card.
+First and foremost, there is the *chase sapphire preferred*.
 In our opinion, it’s the best card out there for beginners and one of the best all-around travel credit cards, period.
-You’ll earn 2x points per dollar spent on dining and travel, 5x points spent on Lyft rides through March of 2022, and 1x point per dollar spent on everything else.
+You’ll earn 3x points per dollar spent on dining, 2x points per dollar spent on travel, and 1x points per dollar spent on everything else.

 Welcome Bonus: 60,000 Chase Points after spending $4,000 in the first three months of card membership.